 ADVISOR / COMMITTEE

-Students are required to meet with their advisor near the beginning of each semester to discuss course selection and progress.
+Students are required to communicate with their advisor near the beginning of each semester to discuss course selection and progress.

 CREDITS PER TERM ALLOWED

-The M.S.–Data Science option is unique and does not allow students to accept assistantships, or to be concurrently enrolled in another university program or enrolled in courses outside of the MS–DS curriculum—see here for more details.
+The MS Statistics: Data Science option is unique and does not allow students to accept a tuition remitting assistantship, hold multiple positions that would result in tuition remission, or to be concurrently enrolled in another university program or enrolled in courses outside of the MS Statistics: Data Science curriculum—see here for more details.